Exploring the lepton flavor violating decay modes $b \to s \mu ^{\pm} \tau ^{\mp}$ in SMEFT approach: phenomenological implication

 The SMEFT Wilson coefficients can be constrained from low energy processes, and are related to the Wilson coefficients in Eqn (\ref{eq:234}) as \bea &&C_9^{\ell_1\ell_2}=-C_{10}^{\ell_1\ell_2}=+\frac{v^2}{\Lambda_{\rm cut}^2}\frac{\pi}{\alpha_{em}|{V_{tb}V^{*}_{ts}}|}([C^{(3)}_{\ell q}]^{23\ell_1\ell_2}+[C^{(1)}_{\ell q}]^{23\ell_1\ell_2}),\\ && C_9^{'\ell_1\ell_2}=-{C'}_{10}^{\ell_1\ell_2}=+\frac{v^2}{\Lambda_{\rm cut}^2}\frac{\pi}{\alpha_{em}{V_{tb}V^*_{ts}}|}([C_{\ell d}]^{23\ell_1\ell_2},\\ &&C_S^{\ell_1\ell_2}=-C_{P}^{\ell_1\ell_2}=+\frac{v^2}{\Lambda_{\rm cut}^2}\frac{\pi}{\alpha_{em}{V_{tb}V^*_{ts}}|}([C_{leqd}]^{23\ell_1\ell_2},\\ && C_S^{'\ell_1\ell_2}=-{C'}_{P}^{\ell_1\ell_2}=+\frac{v^2}{\Lambda_{\rm cut}^2}\frac{\pi}{\alpha_{em}{V_{tb}V^*_{ts}}|}([C_{\ell eqd}^*]^{32\ell_1\ell_2} \;. \eea Now, we examine the constraints on various combinations of SMEFT Wilson coefficients derived from measurements of mesonic LFV decays.
 We consider the branching ratios of the decay modes $\bar{B}_{s}\rightarrow \ell_{1}^{-}\ell_{2}^{+}$ and $B\rightarrow K \ell_{1}^{-}\ell_{2}^{+}$ and use their experimental upper limits provided in Table \ref{tab:LQs} at 90$\%$ confidence level.

 The branching fraction of these decay modes are expressed as \cite{Becirevic:2016oho, Gratrex:2015hna}

 where we have adopted the notation $C_{X\pm}=C_{X}\pm C_{X}^{\prime}$.
 To calculate the branching ratios for these processes, we use the values of particle masses from PDG \cite{ParticleDataGroup:2020ssz}, CKM matrix elements from the UT-fit collaborations \cite{utfit}, and the decay constant of $B_s$ meson as $f_{B_{s}}$=215 MeV \cite{Balasubramamian:2019wgx}.
 The values of the coefficients $c^{i}_{\ell_1\ell_2}$ are taken from \cite{Bordone:2021usz}.
 For our analysis, we utilize the Eqs. (\ref{eq:BrBs2ll}) and (\ref{eq:BrB2Kll}) to constrain the various combinations of SMEFT Wilson coefficients.
 For convenience, we sum over the oppositely charge lepton decays modes e.g., $\mathcal{B}(B_{s} \to \mu^{\pm} \tau^{\mp})=(B_{s}\to \mu^{-}\tau^{+})+(B_{s}\to \mu^{+}\tau^{-})$ and similarly for other channel as well.
 Here we consider the constraints coming from the $\mu \tau $ decay channel.
 It is generally established that consideration of primed operators is unappealing to fit the $b \to s \ell \ell $ data \cite{Alguero:2021anc, Altmannshofer:2021qrr, Hurth:2021nsi, Ciuchini:2019usw, Gratrex:2015hna} and hence, the use of only unprimed operators is well accepted.
+In our analysis, we set the cutoff scale to be 1 TeV.
+Now we perform the $\chi^{2}$ analysis to obtain the NP parameter space allowed by the current data.
+The $\chi ^2$ function is defined as \bea \chi^2(C^{\rm NP})= \sum_i \frac{\Big ({\cal O}_i^{\rm Th}(C^{\rm NP}) -{\cal O}_i^{\rm Exp} \Big )^2}{(\Delta {\cal O}_i^{\rm Exp})^2+(\Delta {\cal O}_i^{\rm SM})^2}, \eea where ${\cal O}_i ^ {\rm Th}$ and ${\cal O}_i ^ {\rm Exp}$ represent the theoretical values and the measured central value of the observables, respectively.
+The denominator represents the error associated with the Standard Model and experimental values.
+The measured value and the upper limits of each observable are listed in Table \ref{tab:LQs} which are incorporated into the fit.
+We note that there are only a 90$\%$ C.L for the upper limits on the branching ratios of $B^{+} \to K^{+}\mu^{\pm}\tau^{\mp}$ and $B_{s} \to \mu^{\pm}\tau^{\mp}$.
+In order to incorporate these observables into our fit, we take the branching ratio to be (0.0$\pm$U.L/1.645).
+These decays are highly suppressed in the Standard Model so the error associated with the SM value is considered to be zero.
+The allowed NP couplings are obtained by minimizing the $\chi^{2}$ function.
+We obtain the allowed new physics parameter space in the planes of $[C_{leqd}]^{23\tau \mu}$ - $[C^{(1)}_{\ell q}]^{23\tau \mu}$, where the red, green and blue regions represent the $1\sigma$, $2\sigma$, and $3\sigma$ contours around the $\chi^{2}_{\rm min}$ value.
+The regions are shown in Fig \ref{fig::ModelIndep-constrainstau}, where we illustrate the constrained parameter space governing the SMEFT Wilson coefficients for the final states involving $\tau \mu$.
+Here we focus on the two-dimensional scenario involving the SMEFT new physics couplings $ [C^{(1)}_{\ell q}]^{23\tau \mu}$ and $[C_{leqd}]^{23\tau \mu}$ which enables us to elucidate the intricate relationship between these coefficients within the SMEFT framework.